Marx-wrld/Resume-screener/README.md

 # Resume-screener
-A repository containing a resume screening software build in python and nlp.
+A repository containing a resume screening software build in NLP.

 - Choosing the right people for your job is the biggest responsibility of every business, since choosing the right set of people can accelerate business growth exponentially.